AdobeDocs/id-service.en/help/implementation-guides/ecid-implement-with-launch.md

 ---
-description: Adobe Experience Platform Launch is the primary tool used to set up, deploy, and integrate the Experience Cloud ID Service with your other Experience Cloud solutions.
+description: Adobe Experience Platform Launch is the primary tool used to set up, deploy, and integrate the Experience Platform Identity Service with your other Experience Cloud solutions.
-seo-description: Adobe Experience Platform Launch is the primary tool used to set up, deploy, and integrate the Experience Cloud ID Service with your other Experience Cloud solutions.
+seo-description: Adobe Experience Platform Launch is the primary tool used to set up, deploy, and integrate the Experience Platform Identity Service with your other Experience Cloud solutions.
 seo-title: Implement with Launch
 title: Implement with Launch
 uuid: b3282f8e-82b8-4635-8c80-1b365e8a9693